Professor and Director, First Nations House of Learning

 Margaret P. Moss is an enrolled member of the Mandan, Hidatsa, and Arikara Nation (Three Affiliated Tribes of North Dakota), and has equal lineage as Canadian Sioux/ Saskatchewan.
-She is currently Director of the First Nations House of Learning and an Associate Professor in the School of Nursing.
+She is currently Director of the First Nations House of Learning and an Professor in the School of Nursing.
 Dr. Moss is the first and only American Indian to hold both nursing and juris doctorates, and published the first nursing textbook on American Indian health (Springer 2015).

 BS (Biology), Washington State University

 JD, Hamline University School of Law (St Paul, MN)